 Youth Sunday School:

 We endeavor to inspire our youth through example and study to be intentional in their worship of Christ, in a safe, supportive, small-group setting every Sunday.

-The middle school and high school youth meet on the first and third Sunday evening during the program year where the focus is on fun, fellowship, and outreach.
-We kick off the year with a fun tubing trip and then a lock-in that helps build friendships.
+The middle school and high school youth usually meet twice per month on a Sunday evening during the program year where the focus is on fun, fellowship, and outreach.
+We kick off the year with a fun tubing trip that helps build friendships.
 In addition to enjoying great movies, bowling, and tubing, we also set aside several Sundays to help others, such as preparing and serving a meal for a shelter in Washington,D.C. that supports women struggling with life issues.
 Every second Sunday, our youth serve the local community by helping feed men and women in Fairfax County who are finding it hard to find permanent housing or a regular meal.
-We also provide opportunities for youth to exercise leadership and responsibility in all aspects of church life, including many active roles during Sunday worship.
+We also provide opportunities for youth to exercise leadership and responsibility in all aspects of church life, as well as many active roles during Sunday worship, including opportunities to be a regular reader.
 Once a year the youth are responsible for all worship roles including preaching at all three services.

 Youth Mission Trip: